8bit-pixies/warblitz/CHARACTERS.md

 ### Archer
 Common, Cost 2, HP 5, STR 1, RNG

-* For you attack, you may discard any card or token from play to gain +1 STR for each discard
+* Before you attack, you may discard any card or token from play to gain +1 STR for each discard

 ### Red Mage
 Common, Cost 0, HP 2, STR 2, MEL